beego/beedoc/en-US/mvc/controller/flash.md

 }
 ```

-The logic of the code above is explained below:
+The logic of the code above is as follows:

-1. Executing GET method.
+1. Execute GET method.
 There's no flash data, so display settings page.
 2. After submission, execute POST and initialize a flash.
 If checking failed, set error flash message.
 If checking passed, save settings and set flash message to successful.
 3. Redirect to GET request.
 4. GET request receives flash message and executes the related logic.
 Show error page or success page based on the type of message.